Skip to main content

 Hardware requirements

 Depending on the expected throughput of your project, the suggested hardware requirements will differ.
-Below, you can find the estimated hardware requirements based on a different levels of expected throughput.
+Below, you can find the estimated hardware requirements based on different levels of expected throughput.

 Minimum (light throughput)